tcarlile/eBird-Targets/README.md

 - The script reads your eBird password from the config file stored in plain text on your computer.
   - If you're paranoid you should remove the password from ```ebird.cfg``` after running the script.
   - The password is stored in the ```cfg['pw']``` variable (see lines and is only sent to the eBird login page (see lines ```148, 142-143, 156-162```.
 Examine the code before running.
 - Long staying and heavily twitched rarities can lead to spurious/unlikely targets.
 There were several of these for my Texas and Arizona trips.
 I suspect it's more of an issue in places that get tons of rarities.
 You may want to do a bit of data cleaning if something looks unlikely.
+Examples:
-  - A Surbird seen on South Padre Island for ~1.5 weeks in April 2023 showed up with a 9.9% frequency in the output for my trip.
+  - A Surbird seen on South Padre Island for ~1.5 weeks in April 2023 showed up at ~9.9% frequency in the output for my Texas trip.
-  - One might also think that the seldom birded bike path near me would be a great place to see a wintertime Townsed's Warlber in the east (66%!).
+  - One might also think that the seldom birded Boston Area bike path near me would be a great place to see a wintertime Townsed's Warlber (66.5%!).
 - There are some things I haven't tested.
 If you do, please let me know:
   - HTML parsing when eBird is set to display both common and scientific names.
   - When config and hotspots files have Windows line endings.
+I think pyhton3 handles this automatically, but I haven't explicitly tested.
 - Currently this only supports English Common names, because that's what's in the taxonomy file.
 If there are taxonomy files with names in other languages those may work.

 ## Usage